 Communities on your intranet (sometimes called groups, online workspaces, or team sites) don’t grow active and vibrant on their own.
 They require strategic planning and consistent effort.

-This post provides background on different types of online groups and offers specific tips for managing communities of practice and communities of interest on your social intranet.
+This post provides background on different types of intranet groups and offers specific tips for managing communities of practice and communities of interest on your intranet.

 - A common interest